mattbhenley/htb-emdeefiveforlife/README.md

 ![emdee2](https://github.com/mattbhenley/Images/blob/master/emdeefivepython.png)

 So this script essentially targets the URL, grabs the string from “h3 align=‘center” and encrypts it.
-It then returns the result in text in the “p align=center” where our message “Too slow!” initially was. {HTB Flag: HTB{N1c3_ScrIpt1nG_B0i!}
+It then returns the result in text in the “p align=center” where our message “Too slow!” initially was.
+HTB Flag: HTB{N1c3_ScrIpt1nG_B0i!}